 VILLAINS

-The following list represents the 291 villains that Booster Gold has encountered.
-Notes about reading the entries can be found here.
+The following list represents the 363 villains Booster Gold has encountered.
+Notes on methodology for the entries can be found here.

 Note that villains whose names begin with the letter "d" have long been a particular concern for Booster Gold.
 Booster's first major foe was the Director of the 1000, who managed to corrupt Skeets I (with the aid of Doctor Shocker) and damage Booster's power-suit.
 The aliens of Dimension X kidnapped his sister, resulting in her death.
 Doomsday effortlessly destroyed his first power-suit.
 Devastator severed his arm (in a story fittingly titled "D-Day").
 If Booster were superstitious, I suspect that he'd leave the "d"s to other heroes from now on.